isomerpages/govtech-gobusiness-main/pages/blog/2022-02-16-post-florte.md

 Due to the pandemic, the price of flowers also increased which led to the challenge of striking a balance between raising the prices of floral arrangements and mitigating the impact on their sales.

 ![The Florte Angeline Pang styling floral arrangement](/images/blog/content/Florte 2.jpg)
-###### The impact of the pandemic on The Florte’s sales pushed Angeline to find ways to sustain her business
+<figcaption> The impact of the pandemic on The Florte’s sales pushed Angeline to find ways to sustain her business</figcaption>

 For her business to continue operating amid the disruptions, Angeline looked up on the safe management requirements for her sector, as well as government support schemes that her company could be eligible for.